Spermatogonial stem cell: In humans

 Ad spermatogonia are reserve stem cells.
-These cells are capable of dividing to produce more SSCs but usually do not.
+These cells can divide to produce more SSCs but usually do not.
 Ap spermatogonia are actively dividing to maintain the stem cell pool.
 B1-B4 spermatogonia encompass the differentiating spermatogonia and are no longer considered to be stem cells.

 Most research into SSCs has been carried out in rodents.
 The subtypes of spermatogonia differ between mice and humans.

 In mice

-A Single (As) spermatogonia are capable of creating 2 separate daughter SSCs when they divide or the daughter cells can join and form A Paired (Apr) spermatogonia.
+A Single (As) spermatogonia is capable of creating 2 separate daughter SSCs when they divide or the daughter cells can join and form A Paired (Apr) spermatogonia.